Speakers

 ASG Daniel Kolarich

-Associate Professor Megan Lord
+Professor Megan Lord

-Megan Lord is an Associate Professor in the Graduate School of Biomedical Engineering, UNSW Sydney.
+Megan Lord is a Professor in the Graduate School of Biomedical Engineering, UNSW Sydney.
 Her research interests include the design of cell-biomaterial interactions for applications in drug delivery and tissue repair.
 Megan is the recipient of the Australian Research Council Future Fellowship (2022), Barry Preston Award from the Matrix Biology Society of Australia and New Zealand (2022), Dean’s award for Leadership (2020), a NSW Young Tall Poppy Science Award (2014), and an Australian Research Council Postdoctoral Fellowship (2010).

 Megan serves on the Standards Australia Committee HE-030 Biological and Clinical Evaluation of Medical Devices, which reviews and ratifies ISO 10993 and TC194, the international standard that evaluates the biocompatibility of medical devices and manages biological risk.
 She is a Council Member for the International Society for Matrix Biology and has been the President of the Matrix Biology Society of Australia and New Zealand (2019-2021).
 Megan is the founding Academic Director of the Australian Graduate School of Engineering Industry PhD Program within the Faculty of Engineering, UNSW Sydney where she has established a program for higher degree research candidates to develop industry-ready skills and professional networks positioning them for their next role whether in industry or academia.